School of Journalism and

 Length of Program

 Students normally spend two years taking courses, then take comprehensive exams very early in their third fall semester.
 They then write their dissertation proposals.
-After the proposal is approved by the student's doctoral committee, the dissertation must be completed and defended.
+After the student's doctoral committee approves the proposal, the dissertation must be completed and defended.
 The nature of the dissertation research will govern the length of time a student spends on the project, but many students find it takes about one year to complete a dissertation.
 In general, it takes three years, and often more, to complete the Ph.D.
-The Graduate School requires students to complete the degree within eight years of entry into the program.
-Students who do not finish within eight years may petition for an extension.
+The Graduate School requires students to complete the degree within eight years of first registration in the doctoral program.
+Reapplication is required to continue pursuit of the degree if the eight-year time limit expires.
+In extenuating circumstances, a student in good academic standing may petition for an extension for a definite, stated period of time (up to one year).

 Each Ph.D. student selects a five-member dissertation committee, which is approved by the associate dean for graduate studies.
 This committee consists of three School of Journalism and Mass Communication faculty members and two graduate faculty members from outside the school.
 The student's advisor serves as chair of the committee.
 The committee should consist of professors with whom the student has taken courses.
 The committee guides the student's academic development, administers and evaluates the comprehensive exams, and approves the dissertation proposal and dissertation.